Nikon D3400 vs Sony A68

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the A68 has an electronic viewfinder (1440k dots), while the D3400 has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
 The viewfinders of both cameras offer the same magnification (0.57x), but the one in the A68 has a wider field of view (100%) than the finder in the D3400 (95%), so that a larger proportion of the captured image is visible.
 The adjacent table lists some of the other core features of the Nikon D3400 and Sony A68 along with similar information for a selection of comparators.

 One feature that differentiates the A68 and the D3400 is in-body image stabilization (IBIS).
-The A68 reduces the risk of handshake-induced blur with all attached lenses, while the D3400 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The A68 reduces the risk of handshake-induced blur with all attached lenses, while the D3400 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The D3400 writes its imaging data to SDXC cards, while the A68 uses SDXC or Memory Stick PRO Duo cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.